protocol/research-grants/FAQ.md

 Yes.
 Protocol Labs will create a gift letter as standard.
 It is also possible for us to write a more tailored letter if required.
 However, non-standard letters take additional time and may require input from multiple individuals and departments.
 If your institution has very particular requirements, please ensure that the your institution's point-of-contact for funding makes us aware of these as soon as possible.

 #### Who can I contact if I have questions that aren't answered here?
-A: Please reach out to research-acceleration@protocol.ai
+A: Please reach out to research-grants@protocol.ai.